alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

 We've "abstracted out" (aka *reified*) the concept of *checking* for a winner, but we still need to do the same for the concept of figuring out *which* player has won.
+(This is currently embodied in the `winner` variable; assigning a value to `winner` and then returning it is the main purpose of the original function.)

 ```javascript
   if (checkTopRow()) {